-Scheduled to open in 2017, the Unity Center at the California Museum is an all-new 4,000 square foot gallery celebrating California’s diverse people, customs and cultures.
+Launching on Aug.
+26, 2017, the Unity Center at the California Museum celebrates the state’s diverse people, customs and cultures.

 Initiated in 1999 in response to a series of Northern California hate crimes, the Center’s interactive multimedia exhibits highlight leaders in the state’s rich civil rights history and encourage visitors to find common ground while embracing their own individuality.